FREQUENTLY ASKED QUESTIONS

 How can I give feedback to my therapist?

 I invite my clients to share feedback with me directly.
 I believe a strong therapeutic relationship is essential for therapeutic progress.
 Honest and direct feedback from clients helps to build trust in the therapeutic relationship and helps me meet my clients’ individual needs.
-Occasionally, I provide feedback forms to my clients so that they have the opportunity to provide feedback to me in writing.

 Who else can I provide feedback to about my therapist?